 Age of structures can be a contributing factor to the blighted and substandard conditions in an area.
-Statutes allow for a predominance of units that are 40 years of age or older to be a contributing factor regardless of their condition.
+Statutes allow for a predominance of structures 40 years of age or older to be a contributing factor regardless of their condition.
+The following paragraphs document the structural age of the structures within the Study Area.
 Note the age of structure was determined from the Appraisal data within the Hall County Assessor's website data.

-Within the study area there is a total of two structures.
+Within the study area there is a total of two primary structures.
 After researching the structural age on the Hall County Assessor's and Treasurer's websites, the following breakdown was determined:

-- 23 (88.5%) units were determined to be more than 40 years of age - 3 (11.5%) units were determined to be less than 40 years of age
+- 23 (88.5%) units were determined to be 40 years of age or older - 3 (11.5%) units were determined to be less than 40 years in age